 Small bowel follow-through examination (SBFT)

-Jejunum has a delicate feathery appearance and is located in the left upper abdomen.
+The jejunum has a delicate feathery appearance and is located in the left upper abdomen.
 It can be differentiated from ileum by having a greater caliber, thicker and more numerous folds (see: jejunum vs ileum).

 Small bowel enteroclysis allows better demonstration of the mucosa, although it is not widely used due to its invasive nature.

 The jejunum arises from the midgut, and is formed by all three germinal layers (endoderm, ectoderm and mesoderm).
 During week 6-10 of gestation, herniation of the midgut occurs, causing it to lie outside the peritoneal cavity.
 Subsequently, it rotates 270 degrees before it is returned to its final anatomical position 3.
 Abnormalities of this process are associated with intestinal malrotation.